Physician Liaisons: Balancing Time & Data

 4. Reporting, Keep It Simple

-If you’ve made it this far you might be feeling overwhelmed, take a breath, relax and keep reading.
+If you’ve made it this far you might be feeling overwhelmed, take a breath, relax, and keep reading.
 As I mentioned in number 3, stakeholders want to see that your work is vital to the bottom line.

 You could spend weeks upon weeks generating a report, only to find when you go to present your findings to your stakeholders, that the information is out of date or inconsistent with the questions your audience is interested in.